Long-fiber Sagnac interferometers for twin field quantum key distribution networks: Discussion

 In this work, since the loop does not contain the user stations, we still select a burst period of $3L/(2v_g)$ but fix $d_B=5\%$ to ensure that, for all fiber lengths, the backscattering reaches levels below the detector dark count during the pulse detection windows.
 Furthermore, we can expect that for a Sagnac system containing both long fibers and several lossy photonic devices, the advantage gained from burst-patterning will be even more significant than that observed in the current work.
 Consider that the SNR in a Sagnac interferometer (neglecting dark counts) scales as where $\beta$ is the total loop loss in units of dB, $P_s(t)$ is the backscattering power returned from a single input pulse (proportional to the input pulse energy), and $x(t)$ is the input signal.
 For a configuration such as a GHz-speed Sagnac TFQKD network, $\beta$ is much larger than the loss due to fiber alone and $x(t)$ has a very high pulse repetition rate.
 Therefore, if no burst-patterning is employed, the visibility will become backscattering-limited at much shorter fiber lengths than observed in this work.

 The method of burst-patterning effectively reduces the efficiency of signal generation, in turn reducing the secure key rate.
 However, all other demonstrated TFQKD systems rely on measuring phase noise, which requires reserving a portion of the communication period for sending reference pulses that do not contribute to key generation.
 For example, the effective duty cycle for a 200~km channel in Ref.~\cite{Li2023} is $25\%$.
 Therefore, in terms of signal generation efficiency, Sagnac TFQKD is not disadvantaged compared to other configurations.
+Furthermore, Rayleigh scattering limits the SNR even in one-way TFQKD systems~\cite{Chen2020,Wang2022}, albeit at much longer transmission distances.
+This effect is due to double Rayleigh scattering of the strong reference pulses used for phase estimation.
+In such cases, the use of wavelength division multiplexing to allow for setting the wavelength of the reference light different from the quantum signal is needed to significantly reduce the double Rayleigh scattering noise~\cite{Pittaluga2021,Liu2023}.

 Our findings help us to assess the fiber length limit of Sagnac TFQKD.
 Our measurement shows that we can achieve a phase-noise-limited interference visibility of $97\%$ in a 200~km loop, without active phase or polarization compensation.
 Based on Eq.~\ref{eq:v_vs_var}, this visibility corresponds to a phase noise variance $\sigma_{\delta\phi}^2 = 0.06$~rad$^2$, which agrees, within uncertainty, with the value extrapolated from the fit on our measurements in Fig.~\ref{fig:phi}.
 Ref.~\cite{Clivati2022} shows that in TFQKD we may evaluate the quantum bit error rate, $e$, by the relation $e=\sigma_{\delta\phi}^2/4$.
 Thus, our 200~km interference experiment would yield $e=2\%$, which is sufficient for secure key generation.
 We note that a 200~km fiber ring would support a communication distance of up to 100~km.
-Previously, we have also demonstrated a Sagnac TFQKD network with 58~dB overall channel loss simulated with VOAs~\cite{Zhong2022PRA}.
-Such a system is therefore imminently suitable for settings such as metropolitan quantum networks which consist of long fibers as well as several lossy nodes.
+Previously, we have also demonstrated a Sagnac TFQKD network where three users were placed along a fiber loop with 58~dB overall channel loss simulated with VOAs~\cite{Zhong2022PRA} (equivalent to 362~km SMF-28 ULL fiber).
+An asymptotic key rate of $R=2.014\times10^{-6}$ was obtained, comparable to the performance of other configurations (e.g., Ref.~\cite{Pittaluga2021} obtain $R=8.527\times10^{-7}$ over a 369~km channel).
+Therefore, while our system with auto phase stability is unlikely to achieve transmission distances as long as other setups for TFQKD, it can achieve similar key rates over equivalent channel losses, with the unique advantages of being low-cost and scalable to many users.
+This characterization suggests that such a system is feasible for settings such as ring metropolitan quantum networks~\cite{Herzog2004} which consist of long fibers as well as several lossy nodes.